-- Curriculum Development - Must include a description of how the modification or development of this curriculum will support the attainment of necessary skills and knowledge within the program - Expansion of Programming in High-Need Industry Areas: - Creation of embedded credentials or Advanced Technical Certificates (ATCs) within an existing, WTCS Board-approved program (primary program/program of benefit).
-Program of benefit must meet the guidelines for Core Industry funding and must have a parent-child relationship to the in-development embedded program or ATC. - Instructional Delivery - Newly developed or modified curriculum and expanding upon delivery methods for existing approved programs - Adaptation of instructional delivery such as accelerated programs or various online delivery methods - Support Services - Advising, tutoring, Adult Basic Education (ABE) and/or related activities - Purchase and/or Lease of Equipment, Supplies and/or Software
+- Curriculum Development - Must include a description of how the modification or development of this curriculum will support the attainment of necessary skills and knowledge within the program. - Expansion of Programming in High-Need Industry Areas: - Creation of embedded credentials or Advanced Technical Certificates (ATCs) within an existing WTCS- and/or WTCS Board-approved program (primary program/program of benefit).
+Program of benefit must meet the guidelines for Core Industry funding and must have a parent-child relationship to the in-development embedded program or ATC. - Instructional Delivery - Newly developed or modified curriculum and expanding upon delivery methods for existing approved programs.

-- Project activities must provide for the integration of equipment, supplies and/or software into new or existing curriculum - Professional Learning - In the use of equipment, supplies and/or software relevant to the core industry area - Other professional development as appropriate and relevant to project activities - Marketing and Recruitment - Travel, Grant Administration and Other Costs - Must be appropriate, reasonable and relevant to project activities
+- Adaptation of instructional delivery such as accelerated programs or various online delivery methods. - Support Services - Advising, tutoring, Adult Basic Education (ABE) and/or related activities.
+Must be of primary benefit to the named program indicated on the grant application. - Purchase and/or Lease of Equipment, Supplies and/or Software - Must primarily benefit the program named in the grant application, be industry-relevant and supported by advisory committee. - Project activities must provide for the integration of equipment, supplies and/or software into new or existing curriculum. - Professional Learning - In the use of equipment, supplies and/or software relevant to the core industry area - Other professional development as appropriate and relevant to project activities - Marketing, Advertising and Recruitment - Program marketing, recruitment - Grant-funded position advertising, recruitment - Travel, Grant Administration and Other Costs - Must be appropriate, reasonable and relevant to project activities.